NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

 - Collapse Item Cards In Chat --> Disabled
 - Allow Polymorphing --> Enabled

-<a name="top-modules"></a>
+<a name="must-have-modules"></a>
-## Top Must-Have Modules
+## Must-Have Modules
-If I had to run Foundry with a limited amount of modules, these are the ones I would absolutely need, no questions asked.
+If I had to run Foundry with a limited amount of modules, these are the ones I'd definitively pick up first.
 Here's my short(ish) list of the modules (and module combinations) that have the biggest impact on the games I run.
+More in-depth descriptions of each module can be found in the sections below this one.
-- [About Time](https://foundryvtt.com/packages/about-time/) combined with [Calendar/Weather](https://foundryvtt.com/packages/calendar-weather/) for time
+- [Calendar/Weather](https://foundryvtt.com/packages/calendar-weather/) for time tracking.
+(Requires [About Time](https://foundryvtt.com/packages/about-time/).)
-  tracking.
 - [Combat Utility Belt](https://foundryvtt.com/packages/combat-utility-belt/) combined with [Midi QoL](https://foundryvtt.com/packages/midi-qol/),
   [Let Me Roll That For You](https://foundryvtt.com/packages/lmrtfy/), [Dynamic Active Effects](https://foundryvtt.com/packages/dae/), and [About Time](https://foundryvtt.com/packages/about-time/) for tons of combat enhancements.